rust-lang/rust/src/doc/rustc-dev-guide/src/borrow_check/moves_and_initialization.md

 ## Initialization and moves

-From a user's perspective, initialization -- giving a variable some value -- and moves -- transfering ownership to another place -- might seem like distinct topics.
+From a user's perspective, initialization -- giving a variable some value -- and moves -- transferring ownership to another place -- might seem like distinct topics.
 Indeed, our borrow checker error messages often talk about them differently.
 But **within the borrow checker**, they are not nearly as separate.
 Roughly speaking, the borrow checker